For the Fallen: Critical response

 In his biography on Laurence Binyon, John Hatcher noted:In its gravitas, its tenderness, and depth of grief, "For the Fallen" looks as if it should have appeared in The Times of 21 September 1918 not 1914.
 It harmonizes with the tone neither of The Times war reports nor of other poems appearing at the time...
 While other early Great War poems sounded hollow when the true scale and nature of the war slowly permeated the national consciousness, this poem grew in stature with each defeat, each abortive push, and pyrrhic victory.Hatcher concludes that "by 1918 it was an infinitely better poem than it had been in 1914."
 The British Library said the poem "remains one of the most affecting and well-known elegies from the period."

 Usage

 Memorial services and monuments

-The "Ode of Remembrance" is regularly recited at memorial services held on days commemorating World War I, such as ANZAC Day, Remembrance Day, and Remembrance Sunday.
+The "Ode of Remembrance" is regularly recited at memorial services held on days commemorating the First World War, such as ANZAC Day, Remembrance Day, and Remembrance Sunday.
 Recitations of the "Ode of Remembrance" are often followed by a playing of the "Last Post".